-'Sec.
+Sec.
 16. Statutory referendum procedure; submission at statewide election; form of question; effective date.
 This Act must be submitted to the legal voters of the State of Maine at a statewide election to be held on the Tuesday following the first Monday of November following passage of this Act.
 The municipal officers of this State shall notify the inhabitants of their respective cities, towns and plantations to meet, in the manner prescribed by law for holding a statewide election, to vote on the acceptance or rejection of this Act by voting on the following question:

-"Should video gaming machines, which operate much like slot machines, be legalized in Maine?"
+"Should video gaming machines be a legalized form of gambling in Maine?"